sasagawa888/eisl/documents/EDLIS.md

 # Edlis
-Edlis is simple editor for ISLisp
+Edlis is a simple editor for ISLisp

 ## invoke
 (edit filename) in REPL